parsingPhilipp/panda-parser/README.md

 ## Acknowledgements
-This project is an extension work by Mark-Jan Nederhof available [here](http://mjn.host.cs.st-andrews.ac.uk/code/coling2014.zip).
+This project is an extension of work by Mark-Jan Nederhof available [here](http://mjn.host.cs.st-andrews.ac.uk/code/coling2014.zip).

 For parsing and preprocessing this project depends on the following libraries/packages:
 - [Grammatical Framework](https://www.grammaticalframework.org/)